Triggers

 Setting since date Setting the When first started, this recipe should pick up events from field.
 The trigger picks up new accounts created since midnight of July 14, 2020.

-With this setting, when the recipe starts, it only picks up Salesforce accounts created after July 14, 2020, 12:00 AM PST.
+When you start this recipe, it only picks up Salesforce accounts created after July 14, 2020, 12:00 AM PST.

 Not all triggers have the When first started, this recipe should pick up events from input field.
 For triggers without this field, the date and time from which trigger events are fetched is predetermined by default, often set as an offset from the recipe's start time.
 Common default values include: